-Eat More Plants,
+Eat More Plants, Less Meat

 Fiber-rich plant foods like fruits, vegetables, and whole grains contain ample amounts of fiber, a nutrient crucial to good gut health as it feeds our beneficial bacteria, and also helps turn off genes linked to insulin resistance and inflammation.
 But while most whole grains and fiber-rich vegetables help this process, quinoa deserves a special place in your daily diet because it's a complete protein—one of the few plants that have a similar amino acid profile as meat.
 That's important because a Harvard study recently found that a diet based primarily on animal protein—especially one that involves a lot of food packaging and burger wrappers—can quickly alter the delicate balance of microbes in your belly.
 Giving up eating animals can be tricky, but not when you follow our Ultimate Guide for Going Meatless!

-Fill up with
+Fill Up with Polyphenols

 You've probably heard that free-radical-fighting antioxidants known as polyphenols are essential in reducing inflammatory, disease-causing oxidative stress, but a study published in the Journal of Clinical Biochemical Nutrition found an additional benefit might be due to their contribution to gut health.
 In rats fed a high-fat diet, only rats who also consumed an anthocyanin polyphenol extract (similar to what you'd find in blueberries) were able to decrease the damaging effect on the rats' gut microbiota.
 Looking at the results together, the researchers speculated polyphenols may play a significant role in the prevention of degenerative diseases (as well as aiding in weight loss) because they improve your microbiome environment.
 What are you waiting for, grab these polyphenols, stat!